 PCCLD provides computer workstations and other self-service technology equipment for public use at each library location.
 Computer workstations include free access to the library's online catalog, electronic databases, various software applications, and the Internet.
-Other technology equipment provided includes, but is not limited to, microfilm readers, assistive technology devices for individuals with disabilities, fee-based printers and photocopiers, and laptops, Chromebooks and tablets
+Other technology equipment provided includes, but is not limited to, microfilm readers, assistive technology devices for individuals with disabilities, fee-based printers and photocopiers, and laptops, tablets and e-readers.

-Customers must have a valid PCCLD library card or a temporary visitor's pass to use the library's computers.
-Some specialized equipment, at the discretion of the Executive Director or their designee, may have additional requirements in order to use the equipment.
+Customers must have a valid PCCLD library card or a temporary visitor's card to use the library's computers.
+Some specialized equipment, at the discretion of the Executive Director or his/her designee, may have additional requirements in order to use the equipment.
 A daily time limit is set for each customer using the computers.